khusmann/benlink/README.md

 <!-- BEGIN CONTENT -->

-`benlink` is a Python library for communicating with and controlling Benshi radios (e.g. Vero VR-N76, RadioOddity GA-5WB, BTech UV-Pro) over BLE and Bluetooth Classic (RFCOMM).
+`benlink` is a cross-platform Python library for communicating with and controlling Benshi radios (e.g. Vero VR-N76, RadioOddity GA-5WB, BTech UV-Pro) over BLE and Bluetooth Classic (RFCOMM).

 In addition to providing a high-level async Python interface for controlling Benshi radios, the larger goal of this project is to document their BLE / RFCOMM